 For all modes of entry, we recommend you carry a valid passport for all travel abroad, including visits to Canada from the United States.
 A passport may be required by your airline or alternative transportation authority, as it is the only universally accepted identification document.

-Citizens and permanent residents of the United States who are members of the NEXUS or FAST programs may present their membership cards to the CBSA as proof of identity and as documents that denote citizenship, when arriving by land or marine modes only.
+Citizens of the U.S. who are members of the FAST program may use their cards as proof of identity when arriving by land and marine modes only.

 All visitors arriving from or transiting through the United States are encouraged to visit the U.S. Customs and Border Protection website for information concerning the U.S. Western Hemisphere Travel Initiative, and the requirements to enter or return to the United States.